z1skgr/RH_-drive_car/README.md

 ## Acknowledgements
 * This project was created for the requirements of my Diploma Work in TUC
 * You can also see a graphical view with more details about the work in [video](https://drive.google.com/file/d/1uL9BW7yPc2OaRKHYjAQV0_Kmkh-5ti09/view?usp=sharing).
+* You can highlight the parameters used in this work in [pdf](https://github.com/z1skgr/Thesis/issues/4#issue-1181625504) on appendix section.

 [^1]: Additional AI racing agents define the bounds of the channel within which the players are assessed.
 [^2]: We want to evolve main population, not offsprings.
 We could make some adjustments for modifications in evolving stages but not implemented.